-I am the director of the Collingswood (NJ) Public Library, an editorial board member and one of the founders of In the Library with the Lead Pipe, one of the founding advisory board members and a co-chair of Library Pipeline, and a 2015 nominee for ALA Council.
+I am the director of the Collingswood (NJ) Public Library, an editorial board member and one of the founders of In the Library with the Lead Pipe, and one of the founding advisory board members and a co-chair of Library Pipeline.

 That’s my bio.
 Now I’m going to tell you about me.
 But first I’m going to tell you why I’ve written a perhaps inexcusably long About Me page.